Air date: November 20, 1959

 - Hope Spot:

-- Ugly as it is to be the sole survivor of a nuclear war, the universe conspired against Bemis so thoroughly that this seemed like the only way he would ever be able to read something at his leisure.
+- Ugly as it is to be the sole survivor of a nuclear war, the universe conspired against Henry so thoroughly that this seemed like the only way he would ever be able to read something at his leisure.
 As long as he had that, at least, he would keep the suicidal depression at bay.
 And then his glasses break.

-- Last of His Kind: Bemis is, as far as he can tell, the last human being left.
+- Last of His Kind: Bemis is, as far as he can tell, the last human being alive.
 Given his method of survival, it's probable that there are other survivors, though not necessarily near him.

 - Nerd Glasses: Bemis has them.